fire/godot-simple-explosion-vfgx/readme.md

 This repository is a fork of GodotSimpleExpolsionVFX by drcd1 (https://github.com/drcd1/GodotSimpleExplosionVFX).
 Original repository works with godot 3.2 but not with godot 4.2.
 This repository inlcudes the same VFX that works in 4.2

 This is a simple version transition that aims only for VFX to work and nothing more.
+I won't be supporting this repo by any means :)

 # Godot Explosion VFX